realkenlee/RepData_PeerAssessment1/PA1_template.md

 ![](figure/unnamed-chunk-17-1.png)

-**ANSWER** *The data indicates there are more the subject wakes up earlier and peak activity is more drastic during weekdays.
+**ANSWER** *The data indicates the subject wakes up earlier and peak activity is more drastic during weekdays.
 During weekend, subject stays up later compared to weekdays.*